63Klabs/atlantis-tutorials/README.md

 Tutorials and walk-throughs for deploying serverless applications using CloudFormation and Severless Application Model templates provided by 63Klabs.

-> Note: Though you can create and seed GitHub repositories using the scripts provided, the pipeline templates do not yet incorporate using anything other than CodeCommit as a source.
-Unfortunately, if you do not have CodeCommit available in your AWS account, you will not be able to complete the tutorials at this time.
-I'm working to get templates that utilize GitHub as a source.

 ## Before You Get Started

 If you have not already completed [Serverless 8 Ball Example](https://github.com/chadkluck/serverless-sam-8ball-example) by [chadkluck](https://github.com/chadkluck) it is recommended you do so before continuing.